Beijing blasts Australia’s search of Chinese state media employees’ homes

 The departure of Birtles and Smith left Australian media organizations without foreign correspondents in China for the first time in decades.
 Several Australian nationals remain working in Beijing for non-Australian media companies.

-The tensions add to the rapid breakdown in relations between China and Australia over the U.S. ally’s calls for an inquiry into the coronavirus pandemic and its criticism of Beijing’s military buildup in the South China Sea and its crackdowns on human rights in Hong Kong and the Xinjiang region.
+The tensions add to the rapid breakdown in relations between China and Australia over the U.S. ally’s calls for an inquiry into the coronavirus pandemic, its barring of Huawei from its 5G rollout, and Australian criticism of Beijing’s military buildup in the South China Sea and crackdowns on Hong Kong and Xinjiang.

 They also come against a backdrop of deteriorating press relations between China and Western countries, especially the United States, after the Trump administration’s restrictions on Chinese state media outlets.